 Some of the projects that our undergraduate students have worked on include, but are not limited to:

-Artificial Intelligence Fundamentals - a very challenging project-based introduction to Artificial Intelligence Fundamentals for students with some computer programming background and experience with college-level mathematics.
+Artificial Intelligence Fundamentals - an extremely challenging project-based introduction to Artificial Intelligence Fundamentals for students with strong computer programming background and experience with college-level mathematics.
 Our most technically and programmatically challenging project we’ve ever offered.

 Telepresence Robotics - for onsite teams, gain hands-on experience with a humanoid robot.
 Use of neural headset for thought-controlled robotics.

 Cybersecurity Fundamentals– learn basic cybersecurity and apply it to create a cybersecurity game in virtual world or cyber testbed for ethical hacking.

 3D Printed Drone Engineering – gain experience as an avatar in “drone” engineering design principles.